sadab-halim/Interview-Questions/OOPS/README.md

 - The constructor in C++ has the same name as the class or structure.
 - Constructor is invoked at the time of object creation.
 - It constructs the values i.e. provides data for the object which is why it is known as constructors.
+- Constructors are mostly declared in the public section of the class though it can be declared in the private section of the class.
 - Constructor does not have a return value, hence they do not have a return type.
+- Constructors can be overloaded.
+- Constructor can not be declared virtual.

 Constructors can be defined inside or outside the class declaration:-